 - 14. UC Programme Board Meetings will take place monthly, be scheduled in advance, and can be arranged more frequently if required. - 15.
 The UC PB will normally be chaired by the Non-Executive Chairperson.
-The deputy chair is the UC Director General (Senior Responsible Owner). - The agenda and papers will be issued 3 working days in advance of the meetings.
+The deputy chair is the Change and Resilience Director General (Senior Responsible Owner). - 16.
+The agenda and papers will be issued 3 working days in advance of the meetings.
 Papers will comply with DWP document standards (Ariel, font size 12).

-17. Minutes and Action Logs will be issued within 4 working days following the meeting and the Decision Log maintained within the same timescales.
+17. Minutes and Action Logs will be completed within 4 working days following the meeting and the Decision Log maintained within the same timescales.